jiry17/SuFu/README.md

 1. `--benchmark`: the file of the reference program.
 2. `--output`: the output file of the optimized program.
-3. `--gurobi`: whether use *Gurobi* as the underlying constraint solver.
+3. `--gurobi`: whether to use *Gurobi* as the underlying constraint solver.

 For example, the following command runs *SuFu* (without *Gurobi*) to optimize a reference program in file `benchmark/autolifter/single-pass/mts.f` and stores the optimized program to file `res.f`.